halfbro/juliet/README.md

 In order to use this program, a number of programs and files need to be installed/moved to the main directory of this program (ie. juliet/Comme-Thin.ttf).
 These files are:

 `pygame` - The basis for using the low-level Linux framebuffer.
 Your distro should have a way of installing this already figured out, if it isn't already.
+Usually this involves searching your distro's package manager for the pygame package and installing it.
+Otherwise, pygame's website can be found here: http://www.pygame.org

 `Comme-Thin.ttf` - A clean, modern font that matches the feel of a simple interface.
 Found here: <http://www.fontsquirrel.com/fonts/comme>.
 Copy the `Comme-Thin.ttf` file to the main directory.